BKaseLabs

 A polished launch is not only a game build.
-TowerRun also needs clear support routes, privacy language, terms, product pages, and store materials that match what the game actually does.
-This note explains how BKaseLabs is approaching that work before release.
+TowerRun also needs clear support routes, privacy language, terms, product pages, ads, purchases, and store materials that match what the game actually does.
+This note explains how BKaseLabs keeps that work aligned now that TowerRun is live.

 Grounded in Real Behavior

 Legal and trust pages should follow the product, not the other way around.
-TowerRun pages use pre-release language where the build is still changing, and the public policies are written to avoid fake certainty.
-If analytics, ads, purchases, leaderboards, or support flows change, the public pages need to change with them.
+TowerRun pages now reflect the released app, including Google Mobile Ads, Unity Ads mediation, Adapty purchases, leaderboards, cloud save, local notifications, and support flows.
+If SDK behavior changes, the public pages need to change with it.

 Support Before Store Traffic

-The TowerRun support page is part of release preparation, not an afterthought.
-It tells players what details are useful for a bug report: device, operating system, app build if visible, what happened, and steps that reproduce the issue.
+The TowerRun support page is part of release maintenance, not an afterthought.
+It tells players what details are useful for a bug report: device, operating system, app build if visible, what happened, ad or purchase context when relevant, and steps that reproduce the issue.

 Privacy and Terms

 TowerRun has dedicated Privacy Policy and Terms of Service pages.
-They are written for the current pre-release state and future app release surfaces without pretending the product has shipped at a scale it has not reached.
+They are written around the released app's real data behavior without pretending the product has shipped at a scale it has not reached.

 Store-Ready Communication

 Store pages, screenshots, short descriptions, support links, and policy links need to describe the same product.
-BKaseLabs is keeping the message consistent: TowerRun is a mobile arcade game in active development, built around quick sessions, vertical climbing, score chasing, and fast retries.
+BKaseLabs is keeping the message consistent: TowerRun is a mobile arcade game available on App Store and Google Play, built around quick sessions, vertical climbing, score chasing, and fast retries.

 How This Connects to Process